 By: Peter Vander Auwera, innovation lead at SWIFT In any conversation about mobile banking services in the developing world, it is never long before someone mentions M-PESA in Kenya.
 It’s now a familiar story: in March 2007 Safaricom, the leading mobile operator in Kenya, launched an SMS-based money transfer system that enables consumers to deposit, … Continued

 This category is about corporate social responsibility (CSR), a form of corporate self-regulation integrated into a business model.
 The goal of CSR is to embrace responsibility for the company’s actions and encourage a positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere.

-This post is part of a blogging series by marketing students at the Presidio Graduate School’s MBA program.
+This post is part of a blogging series by economics students at the Presidio Graduate School’s MBA program.
 You can follow along here.
-By Emily Busch Reusable shopping bags have long been marketed as a sustainable alternative to plastic single use bags.
-Purveyors tout the reusable bag’s ability to reduce oil and water consumption and … Continued
+By Somsak Boonkam The economy is a major force driving our lives, from the purchasing decisions we make to the public and private institutions we support.
+It determines how wealthy nations and … Continued